 Ethical approval AND CONSENT

 This study was reviewed by the PSU research ethics review committee, approved and later grant an ethical clearance certificate, furthermore an approval from the Dean of graduate school was also obtained for the researcher to commence with the study.
-The author ensures honesty and transparency by fully informing the respondents, obtaining an informed consent and voluntariness was guaranteed.
+The author ensured honesty and transparency by fully informing the respondents, obtaining an informed consent and voluntariness was guaranteed.
 Privacy and confidentiality of the anonymous respondents was ensured.

 References